-People who suffer slip and fall accidents in Nevada may try to bring a negligence lawsuit against the property owner or tenant.
+If you suffer a slip and fall accident in Nevada, you may try to bring a negligence lawsuit against the property owner or tenant.
 In Clark County, many of the personal injury lawsuits against Las Vegas hotels stem from dangerous flooring conditions.

-In order to win a falling case, the plaintiff has to prove three things:
+In order to win a falling case, you have to prove three things:

 - There was a hazardous surface on the premises;